martindale/toshi/README.md

 A Bitcoin node is simply a client on the Bitcoin peer-to-peer network.
 It validates and relays transactions and blocks to other clients according to the consensus rules as implemented in [Bitcoin Core](https://github.com/bitcoin/bitcoin).
 A "full node" implies that the client retains a complete copy of the Bitcoin blockchain.

-## Comparison to Bitcoin Core
+## Toshi vs. Bitcoin Core

-Toshi is a Bitcoin implementation designed for building scalable web applications.
+**Toshi** is a Bitcoin implementation designed for building highly scalable web applications.
 It allows you to query the blockchain using a REST API or raw SQL.
 It comprises a number of individual services, using a shared database.
-Because Toshi saves much more information and indexes more data, it requires much more space to store the blockchain than Bitcoin Core (~220GB vs ~25GB as of September 2014).
+Because Toshi saves much more information and indexes more data than Bitcoin Core, it requires much more space to store the blockchain (~220GB vs ~25GB as of September 2014).
 However, this makes it possible to run much richer queries that would otherwise not be possible with Bitcoin Core.

-Bitcoin Core (the reference implementation) is designed to run on a single server, and uses a mixture of raw files and LevelDB to store the blockchain.
-It allows you to query the blockchain using a limited JSON-RPC interface.
-Toshi can be run across multiple servers using replication and load balancing, and allows you to query the blockchain via SQL with more complex queries.
+**Bitcoin Core** (the reference implementation) is designed to run on a single server, and uses a mixture of raw files and LevelDB to store the blockchain.
+It allows you to query the blockchain using a JSON-RPC interface.

 Some examples of queries which Toshi can easily answer, which are not possible with Bitcoin Core: